n0rb3r7/n0rb3r7/README.md

 ### Hi there 👋
+# Welcome!

+Hallo! :wave: I'm Norbert and I work as **web developer** and as a **designer**.
+I used to be a **peasant** in my childhood, living in the nature with cows, chickens, goats, geese and an old 486 PC.
+Since then I've created stuff in wood, paper, soil and through bits.
+After years of changes in 2017 I started with my own business to provide my services wich can be reach here [Stange Studio](https://stangestudio.com/).
+> I suck at updating my social networks, that's why I love my [last.fm](https://www.last.fm/es/user/N0rb3r7/) (it does it all).

+#### Currently working on

+* LearnPress implementation for a local entrepreneurship.
+* Something more :thinking:
+* Updating all my media
 <!--
 **n0rb3r7/n0rb3r7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.